Cerebellum-Archive/portfolio-optimizer-notebooks/README.md

 ## Key Features

 - **Custom Risk Models**: Use market, sector, and residual decomposition for returns.
-- **Flexible Constraints**: Apply sector neutrality, long/short conditions, and le limits.
+- **Flexible Constraints**: Apply sector neutrality, long/short conditions, and leverage limits.
 - **Factor-based Optimization**: Build portfolios on top of factor betas and factor covariance matrices.
 - **Visualization Tools**: Plot optimal weights and frontier with Plotly and Matplotlib.